 Step-by-step instructions on using this site to search for personal information

 Social Security, Bank Account, Debit, and Credit Card NumbersWhen preparing a document for recording in the Official Records, do not include social security numbers or complete bank account, debit, charge, or credit card numbers.
 Only include such numbers if they are specifically required by law.

 If a social security number or a bank account, debit, charge, or credit card number was included in a document, it may have become part of the Public Record.
 Any person has the right to request that the Clerk & Comptroller remove these numbers from a publically available image or copy of an Official Records Document.

-If after review of your documents, any numbers are visible, please complete all applicable sections of the form, Request to Remove Protected Personal Information.
+If you have the Official Records (OR) Book and Page or the Instrument Number, click the Request to Remove Protected Personal Information.
 No fee is charged for this service.